alex420999/CMLS-Project/README.md

 To enrich the sound, each oscillator features an ensemble effect that simulates multiple similar but slightly out-of-tune oscillators, adding texture and depth to the overall sound.

 A single ADSR envelope controls the volume of all three oscillators, allowing you to shape the attack, decay, sustain, and release in a simple and intuitive way.
 Additionally, there is a Low Pass Filter (LPF), Resonant High-Pass Filter (RHPF), High-Pass Filter (HPF), and Resonant Low-Pass Filter (RLPF) that can be adjusted via a slider.
-Each of the 4 filters acts on all oscillators simultaneously, shaping the overall tonal character and enriching the synth sound.
+Each of the four filters acts on all oscillators simultaneously, shaping the overall tonal character and enriching the synth sound.

 The sound synthesis itself is implemented in SuperCollider, offering detailed control and high audio quality.
-Meanwhile, the graphical interface, including control sliders and real-time waveform display, has been developed in Processing, offering dynamic interaction and immediate visual feedback.
+Meanwhile, the graphical interface, including control sliders and a real-time waveform display, has been developed in Processing, offering dynamic interaction and immediate visual feedback.

 ---